varunsubhash/Music-Generation-using-RNN/README.md

 - It contains 86 unique characters.
 - Each character is converted to an index.
 - The input is divided into many batches of size 64 X 16.
-- The output will conatain a one hot encoded value of
+- The output will conatain a one hot encoded value for the charcater.
+- In the model, the input layer will have multpile LSTM layers before the output.
+- A character will be fed to the input and the ouput expected will be the next charcater.
+- 256 LSTM layers are present between the input and output.
+Vector of zeros are given as input in the first layer and the subsequent       layers the output of previous LSTM layers are used as input to the preceeding LSTM layer.
+- Each LSTM layer is used to learn different things.